gbif/analytics/README.md

 - `sudo chown hdfs:hdfs reports`, as Docker has set the owner of this directory to root.
 - Run the `country_reports/copy_placeholders.sh` script, which creates missing graphs (e.g. where a country does not publish any occurrences).

-### Steps to build country reports after the R part is done
 - rsync the CSVs and figures to `root@analytics-files.gbif-uat.org:/var/www/html/analytics-files/` and check (this server is also used for gbif-dev.org)
   `rsync -avn report/ root@analytics-files.gbif-uat.org:/var/www/html/analytics-files/`
+- Clear the Thumbor cache for these images.

+### Steps to build country reports after the R part is done
 - Check the download statistics are up-to-date, e.g. with https://github.com/gbif/registry/blob/master/populate_downloaded_records_statistics.sh
 - Generate the country reports — check you are using correct APIs!
 (Normally prod but UAT analytics assets.)
 Instructions are in the [country-reports](https://github.org/gbif/country-reports) project.
 - rsync the reports to `root@analytics-files.gbif-uat.org:/var/www/html/analytics-files/`